wordswords/dotfiles/README.md

 # My .dotfiles

 My setup with custom settings for bash, zsh and vim, with some extra ~/bin helper scripts for good measure.
-Tested on Ubuntu 22.04.
+Tested on Ubuntu 22.04 and the latest Lubuntu.

 ## VIM: